iwanders/screen_overlay/README.md

 A Rust crate that allows drawing click-through overlays over full screen applications:

 On Windows:
-- Bitmap images, support transparancy (tested with a png)
+- Text.
-- Text
+- Bitmap images, support transparancy (tested with a png).
-- Lines, circles, rectangles
+- Lines, circles, rectangles.

 On X11:
-- Text
+- Text (no text wrapping).

 Mostly intended as a library to allow me to display text as a countdown from my behaviour tree library [betula](https://github.com/iwanders/betula/).